 Peter Dykhuis (Chair), Halifax, Halifax Regional Municipality, is the Director/Curator of the Dalhousie Art Gallery and is also an internationally exhibiting visual artist and critical writer.

-Mhiran Faraday, Halifax, Halifax Regional Municipality, is a Nova Scotia-based Arts Administrator currently working with the Banff Centre.
-Previously, she was Executive Director of Debut Atlantic and has previously worked with Symphony Nova Scotia and in the theatre sector.
+Mhiran Faraday, Halifax, Halifax Regional Municipality ,is a Nova Scotia-based Arts Administrator currently working with the Banff Centre.
+Previously, she was Executive Director of Debut Atlantic and has worked with Symphony Nova Scotia and in the theatre sector

 Shauntay Grant, Halifax, Halifax Regional Municipality, is a multidisciplinary artist whose practice includes creative writing, music, and theatre, and her homegrown artistic practice embraces African Nova Scotian folk tradition as well as contemporary approaches to literature and performance.